ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 OpenCL
 ~~~~~~

 `OpenCL <https://www.khronos.org/opencl/>`_ (Open Computing Language) is a cross-platform, open-standard API for general-purpose parallel computing on CPUs, GPUs and FPGAs.
 It supports a wide range of hardware from multiple vendors.
 OpenCL provides a low-level programming interface for GPU programming and enables developers to write programs that can be executed on a variety of platforms.
 Unlike programming models such as CUDA, HIP, Kokkos, and SYCL, OpenCL uses a separate-source model.
 Recent versions of the OpenCL standard added C++ support for both API and the kernel code, but the C-based interface is still more widely used.
+The OpenCL Working Group doesn’t provide any frameworks of its own.
+Instead, vendors who produce OpenCL-compliant devices release frameworks as part of their software development kits (SDKs).
+The two most popular OpenCL SDKs are released by Nvidia and AMD.
+In both cases, the development kits are free and contain the libraries and tools that make it possible to build OpenCL applications

 SYCL
 ~~~~